anilrajrimal1/GuffGaff-Hub/README.md

 4. **Configure Environment Variables:**
    - Set up Cloudinary credentials.
+   - make sure you use your own account for creating free cloudinary account
-   - Configure Spring Boot application.properties for database and other configurations.
+   - Configure pplication.properties for database and other configurations.

 5. **Run the Application:**
    - Start the frontend: